• WORK

 photographer: jp crousse

 Two houses are piled up in a narrow urban plot facing an olive tree public garden, and give the impression of a single urban house to relate to neighboring residences.
-The quality of interior space is privileged, while framing breathtaking urban views of this magnificent park in Lima.
+The quality of interior spaces is privileged while framing breathtaking urban views of the magnificent historical olive grove in Lima.

 EL BOSQUE BOUTIQUES